tomc0sm/PowH/README.md

 ## TODO

-- Check and document Services & ScheduledTasks => hidden ones ?
-- Task data enrichment => get SD value in Registry HKLM:[...]
-TaskCache => hidden tasks
 - Check and Document BitsJobs, Wmi
+- Add FileInfo to WMI consumerCommand
-- SysInternals result comparison
+- T1204\Invoke-RunningProcess
 - Registry Keys.
 On Mitre there are many others keys we can parse.
+- T1204\Invoke-Prefetch
+- Browser Extensions
+- Task data enrichment => hidden services and scheduled tasks => check sd Security Descriptor value in Registry
 - Errors key not exists on execution
-- T1204\Invoke-Prefetch
-- T1204\Invoke-RunningProcess
 - T1546\Invoke-ComHijacking
-- Browser Extensions
+- SysInternals result comparison